Siwen911254/Digital-Literary-Studies-Siwen-Wang-Assignment/README.md

 This is my first time learning to use GitHub.
 I created a repository that includes three assignments.
 # Assignment 1
-For Assignment 1, I used the online Markdown editor Daligner.
+For Assignment 1, I used the online Markdown editor Dillinger.
 I worked with the sample text Alice’s Adventures in Wonderland provided by the professor in class.
 First, I used Daligner to convert the first chapter, “Down the Rabbit-Hole,” into Markdown format.
 Afterwards, I explored the main features of GitHub, created a repository, and published the Markdown file.

 Sources: Lewis Carroll, Alice’s Adventures in Wonderland
 # Assignment 2